ShivaSai-2001/SignsOfAgeing/README.md

 No image augmentation techniques were applied.
 ====================

-To run this project install Jupyter Notebook or Run this project in Google Colab Notebook.
+To run this project install Python complier called Jupyter Notebbok or Run this project in Google Colab Notebook.
+Languages : Python
 ====================

 This SignsOfAgeing will be used for clients to identify puffyeyes, wrinkles and darkspots on the input human face easily.